Plog is a suite of some scripts to be run on a UNIX server for handling Markdown formatted blogs, glogs, and email newsletters with Git.

 There is a fine Public Gopher Proxy on Floodgap for those crippled browsers.
 Therefore, if the direct gopher link above does not work, you may try to access it via proxy.

-If you are using Seamonkey or Firefox, you may try the "OverbiteFF" add-on for Gopher functionality.
+If you are using Seamonkey or older versions of Firefox, you may try the "OverbiteFF" add-on for Gopher functionality.
 Overbite also is available for Android, via gopherproject.org or Floodgap.

 The plog suite mainly consists of the (sh/bash) shell scripts